VictorOps is now Splunk On-Call! Learn More.

 When incidents occur, the natural response is to investigate and pinpoint the cause before looking for a solution.
 However, this traditional approach assumes that causality is determinable.
-What the modern IT professional needs to understand, is that problems stem — not from one primary cause — but from the complex interplay of our systems and the teams tasked with managing them.
+The modern IT professional needs to understand problems stem not from one primary cause, but from the complex interplay of our systems and the teams tasked with managing them.

 Here’s a preview of key insights from chapters four through six.

 You might be familiar with the term Cynefin, a Welsh word meaning habitat.
 In DevOps communities, it’s become synonymous with describing the manner in which we analyze behavior and decide how to act or make sense of complex systems.
 These broad system categories can be divided into Ordered Systems—complex systems that can be understood given time and investigation; and Unordered Systems—systems that only become knowable when examined in retrospect.

 Taking it a step further, these systems can be broken down into the following subcategories: Simple, Complicated, Complex, Chaotic, and Disorder.